If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 Cold brew coffee has the most caffeine content of all the coffees listed.
 The amount of caffeine in a cup of coffee can change depending on the number of hours it has steeped.

-When the coffee is steeped for just 8 hours, it already has a whopping 240 mg of caffeine; this can run up to 280 mg when steeped for 24 hours.
+When the coffee is steeped for just 8 hours, it already contains a whopping 240 mg of caffeine; this can increase to 280 mg when steeped for 24 hours.

-You could even make cold brew concentrate, which is even higher in caffeine content.
+You can even make cold brew concentrate, which has even higher caffeine content.

-This specific version is diluted with water afterward to bring the strength down to a normal drinking level, just like the cold brew mentioned above, which can be served directly after filtering it.
+This specific version is diluted with water afterward to reduce its strength to a normal drinking level, similar to the cold brew mentioned above, which can be served directly after filtering.

 How to make iced coffee at home